 An MLD has an MLD MAC address that singly identifies the MLD.

-The MAC address of each AP affiliated with an AP MLD shall be different from each other unless the affiliated APs cannot perform simultaneous TX/RX operation (e.g., due to near band in-device interference), in which case the MAC address properties are TBD.
+The MAC address of each AP affiliated with an AP MLD shall be different from each other. (#1156)

-If each AP affiliated with an AP MLD has different MAC addresses, then when a non-AP MLD is associated with the AP MLD, each non-AP STA affiliated with the non-AP MLD shall have different MAC addresses.
+Each non-AP STA affiliated with the non-AP MLD shall have different MAC addresses.(#1669)

+NOTE – The MLD MAC addres of an MLD might be the same as the MAC address of one affiliated STA or different from the MAC address of any affiliated STA. (#2759)

-The value of the Address 2 field (TA) field in the MAC header of a frame sent over-the-air shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.
+The value of the Address 2 (TA) field (if present) in the MAC header of a frame sent over-the-air shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.(#1158)

 The value of the Address 1 (RA) field in the MAC header of an individually addressed frame sent over-the-air shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.

+The value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame sent over-the-air by a transmitting STA affiliated with the MLD shall be set based on Table 9-30 (Address field contents), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.(#1670)